Was Richard Teague’s best sporty coupe the 1973-77 AMC Hornet hatchback?

 The Hornet’s rearward-tilting taillights and C-pillar base partially resurrected two of the most distinguishing features of early-60s Ramblers.
 Meanwhile, the front end echoed the V-shaped grilles of mid-60s AMC cars (Old Car Brochures).

-That said, the hatchback had one huge advantage over the Javelin from a commercial standpoint — it shared major sheetmetal with the rest of the Hornet lineup.
-The hatchback was thus more likely to have generated a profit for AMC than either the Javelin or Matador coupe, both of which had unique bodies.
-And if AMC had used the hatchback’s greenhouse for a more traditional coupe, I suspect that it could have generated higher volume given the popularity of other compact sporty coupes such as the Ford Maverick and Plymouth Duster.
+Even so, the hatchback had one big financial advantage over the Javelin — it shared sheetmetal with the rest of the Hornet lineup.
+The hatchback was thus more likely to have generated a profit for AMC than the Javelin or Matador coupe, both of which had unique bodies.

 1975 Hornet lineup